zowe/docs-site/docs/user-guide/install-zowe-server-install-wizard.md

   Min TLS    |Select the minimum TLS version to accept the certificate from the server.
   Max TLS    |Select the maximum TLS version to accept the certificate from the server.

 4. (Optional) You can select **Accept all certificates**.
-Note that selecting all certificiates disables certificate verifiction.
+Note that selecting all certificiates disables certificate verification.
 Checking this option is not recommended.
 5. Click **VALIDATE CREDENTIALS**.
 6. Click **Continue**.
 7. In the **Before you start** window, review the instructions.
 Customize the job statement, or use the default.
 8. In the **Job statement** field, customize the job statement as necessary and click **SAVE AND VALIDATE**.
-9. Further down the **Planning** page, provide details for z/OS Unix locations (including Node and Java), identifiers, and z/OSMF details.
+9. Further down the _Planning_ page, provide details for z/OS Unix locations (including Node and Java), identifiers, and z/OSMF details.

 ### Setting z/OSMF Attributes (optional)
 Provide details for z/OSMF.